hamza60150/Super-Market-Billing-System-using-DSA/README.md

 # Super-Market-Billing-System-using-DSA

 Abstract:
-The Supermarket Management System is a C++ program designed to facilitate the management of product information and customer interactions in a supermarket setting.
+/nThe Supermarket Management System is a C++ program designed to facilitate the management of product information and customer interactions in a supermarket setting.
 The program utilizes a linked list data structure to store information about various products, including their code, name, price, and quantity.
 The system supports two user roles: an administrator with privileged access to manage product information and a customer with the ability to view the product list and place orders.
 Product Management:
 The system allows administrators to add, update, and delete product information such as code, name, price, and quantity.
 Products are stored in a linked list, enabling dynamic management and efficient data retrieval.